VamoK/Timesheet-API/README.md

 2. Click the **Start** button to record the start time.
 3. Click the **Stop** button to record the stop time.
 4. The API calculates the total hours spent on the project.
-5. Download your timesheets in CSV format for future use.

 ## Purpose
 The primary goal of this project is to enhance productivity and reduce the burden of manual time tracking for professionals.
 By automating these tasks, Timesheet-API empowers users to focus on their core responsibilities while maintaining accurate time records effortlessly.